-The Institute of Communications Engineering (ICE) is a graduate-student only institute focusing on preparing future communication engineers for challenges ranging from wireless communication systems, sensing networks, transceiver and IC designs to RF systems and antenna designs.
-The master program and Ph.D. program of ICE were founded in 2001 and 2008, respectively.
-The institute currently has 6 full-time faculty members, including 2 full professors, 2 associate professors, and 2 assistant professors, and 10 adjunct faculty members bringing state-of-the-art research, development and design experience into the classroom.
-The ICE admits 33 master students and 3 Ph.D. students annually and has granted 212 Master Degrees so far.
+The Institute of Communications Engineering (ICE) is a graduate-student only institute focusing on training future communication engineers for challenges ranging from wireless communication systems, sensing networks, transceivers, and IC designs to RF systems and antenna designs.
+The master’s program and Ph.D. program were founded in 2001 and 2008, respectively.
+We currently have 8 full-time faculty members, 5 professors and 3 associate professors inclusive, and 10 adjunct faculty members bringing state-of-the-art research into the classroom.

 and knowledge through fundamental and state-of-the-art courses.

-2. Professional skills: cultivating students’ communication engineering practicing skills
+2. Professional skills: developing students’ communication engineering practicing skills

-and disposition through Special topic programs, collaboration in research projects, and
+and disposition through Independent Study programs, collaboration in research projects, and

 3. Teamwork spirit: guiding students to appreciate the importance of teamwork and ethics

-through seminars, discussions with supervisor, and leadership building.
+through seminars, discussions with supervisors, and leadership building.

 4. Independent thinking and innovation: fully realizing students’ potential, nurturing their

-independent and creative thinking ability through advanced courses and Special topic
+independent and creative thinking ability through advanced courses and Independent Study

 5. International mobility: widening students’ global vision and advancing the Institute’s